Great Christmas and Holiday Day Trips near Long Island

-While we all have plenty to do this time of year, it's important we remember to schedule some family time to celebrate the joy of this season.
+While we all have plenty to do this time of year, it's important we remember to schedule some family time to celebrate the joy of the Christmas season.

-Luckily for us, there's no shortage of holiday happenings on Long Island.
-But there's also a lot going on not far from here, making for an awesome day trip or quick weekend getaway.
-From Manhattan to Mystic; from Westchester to Pennsylvania; and plenty of stops in between, we've rounded up the perfect holiday trips for your family to consider this year.
+While there's no shortage of holiday happenings on Long Island, there's also a lot going on nearby that makes for a fantastic day trip or quick weekend getaway.
+From Manhattan to Mystic and Westchester to Pennsylvania, we've rounded up some perfect holiday trips for your family to consider this year.

 Is there any place more magical than New York City during the holidays?
 We don't think so.
-Leave the car at home, hop on the Long Island Rail Road and head straight to Penn Station.
+Leave the car at home, hop on the Long Island Rail Road, and head straight to Penn Station.
 From there, walk down 34th Street to Macy's Herald Square.
-Marvel at Macy's windows and stop in and say hi to Santa in Santaland.
-Make your way down Fifth Avenue, where you'll see more store windows decked out for the holidays (including Lord & Taylor’s final window display), and then head to Rockefeller Plaza to see the city's iconic tree.
+Marvel at Macy's windows and stop in and say "hi" to Santa in Santaland.
+Then, make your way down Fifth Avenue, where you'll see more store windows decked out for the holidays, and head to Rockefeller Plaza to see the city's iconic tree.
 While you're there, do some ice skating or watch other skaters as you sip hot cocoa.
-Also, be sure to visit Manhattan's famous toy store, FAO Schwarz, which recently opened a new 20,000-square-foot location.
-There are plenty of shows to take in as well, including the famous Rockettes at the Radio City Christmas Spectacular; How The Grinch Stole Christmas! at The Theatre at Madison Square Garden; or one of the many performances of the Nutcracker around the city.
-One of our seasonal favorites, the Holiday Train Show, delights at the New York Botanical Garden until January 21, 2019.
+Also, be sure to visit Manhattan's famous toy store, FAO Schwarz, in its 20,000-square-foot Rockefeller Center location.
+There are plenty of shows to take in as well, including the famous Rockettes at the Radio City Christmas Spectacular or one of the many performances of the Nutcracker around the city.
+One of our seasonal favorites, the Holiday Train Show, delights at the New York Botanical Garden until January 22, 2023.
 Access the botanical garden via the Bronx River Parkway, Metro-North Railroad, the B or D subway lines to Fordham Road, or the 2 or 5 subway lines to Bronx Park East.

-If you're feeling adventurous, rather than return to Long Island after your NYC excursion, take the R or D subway lines to the Dyker Heights neighborhood of Brooklyn.
+If you're feeling adventurous, rather than returning to Long Island after your NYC excursion, take the R or D subway lines to the Dyker Heights neighborhood of Brooklyn.
 There, you'll find block after block of houses extravagantly lit up for the holidays.
-The destination is super popular, attracting visitors from all over the country, even the world.
+The destination is super popular, attracting visitors from all over the country, and even international tourists.
 You can drive there, but parking is difficult, so mass transportation is your best bet.
-There are a number of tours you can take through A Slice of Brooklyn Bus Tours.
-The neighborhood's Facebook page has more information and updates.
-For more fun things to do in the area, check out our guide to Brooklyn neighborhoods.
-If coming directly from Long Island, take the LIRR to Atlantic Terminal in Brooklyn, then take the D subway to 71st Street.
+There are several tours you can take through A Slice of Brooklyn Bus Tours.
+The neighborhood's Facebook page has more information and updates; and for more fun things to do in the area, check out our guide to Brooklyn neighborhoods.
+If coming directly from Long Island, take the LIRR to Atlantic Terminal in Brooklyn, then take the D subway line to 71st Street.

 Make sweet memories at Hersheypark this holiday season.
 Photo courtesy of the park

-Hersheypark Christmas Candyland in central Pennsylvania (about a three- or four-hour drive from Long Island) is a sweet day or weekend destination for the whole family.
-With many rides open for every age group and the whole park decorated with more than 4 million twinkling lights, it truly is a winter wonderland.
-There's live entertainment, a choreographed light show, animated displays, and of course, the big guy himself, and his reindeer.
+Hersheypark Christmas Candyland in central Pennsylvania (about a 3- or 4-hour drive from Long Island) is a sweet day or weekend destination for the whole family.
+It truly is a winter wonderland, with rides for every age group and the entire park decorated with more than 4 million twinkling lights.
+There's live entertainment, a choreographed light show, animated displays, and, of course, appearances by the big guy himself.
 You can also check out the park's zoo and tour Chocolate World.
-If you choose to stay overnight, there are special holiday packages for the Hershey Lodge and The Hotel Hershey.
-For an extra-special treat, make reservations for breakfast or lunch with Santa.
+If you choose to stay overnight, consider booking the family-friendly Tru by Hilton Chocolate Avenue, which offers family-friendly amenities, including a breakfast buffet, a reinvented lobby with room for work and play, and a saltwater pool.
 Other theme parks hosting holiday events include nearby Sesame Place and Six Flags in Jackson, New Jersey.

-Take the ferry from Orient Point to New London, Connecticut (about a 90-minute trip) and then drive east 10 miles to Mystic, where there are plenty of holiday sites to see.
+Take the ferry from Orient Point to New London, Connecticut (about a 90-minute trip), and then drive east 10 miles to Mystic, where there are plenty of holiday sites to see.
 The main attraction is Mystic Seaport Museum.
-Don't miss the museum's Lantern Light Tours: Finding Your Place, which is a re-creation of Christmas Eve, 1876, in which visitors walk through the town and get a ride on a horse-drawn carriage.
-On December 16, attend the festive Community Carol Sing.
-During the week between Christmas and New Year's, special holiday events take place during Holiday Magic!, when visitors can explore the museum's 19th-century seafaring village, historic ships, and maritime exhibits.
-Be sure to visit Olde Mistick Village, where you can stroll through the 18th century-themed village and visit the many shops and restaurants.
-Mystic Aquarium offers a number of holiday events, including Winterfest with Rudolf & Friends, Pancakes (or Pizza) with Penquins and Santa, and much more.
+Don't miss the museum's Lantern Light Tours, a re-creation of Christmas Eve, 1876, where visitors walk through the town and get a ride on a horse-drawn carriage.
+On Sunday, December 18, attend the festive Community Carol Sing.
+During the week between Christmas and New Year's, special holiday events take place during Holiday Magic!
+During this time, visitors can explore the museum's 19th-century seafaring village, historic ships, and maritime exhibits.
+Be sure to visit Olde Mistick Village, where you can stroll through the 18th-century-themed village and see the many shops and restaurants.

 To visit this New England capital city, take the roughly 75-minute ferry from Port Jefferson to Bridgeport.
-From there, head north on Interstate 95 to I-91 and Hartford, where you'll find the majestic family home of one of America's most beloved authors.
-The Mark Twain House & Museum hosts a number of holiday events, including a live radio drama of A Christmas Carol on December 1, and the Holiday House Tour, which includes a tour of the author’s home as well as four other private homes in the area, all decorated for the season.
-The Connecticut Science Center is also located in Hartford—be sure to check out the museum's Butterfly Winter Wonderland and the kid-friendly Season of Sound concert on December 1.
+From there, head north on Interstate 95 to I-91 and Hartford, where you'll find the majestic family home of one of America's most beloved authors, Mark Twain, which is decorated for a late 19th-century Christmas.
+Hartford is also home to the Connecticut Science Center.
+While there, be sure to check out the museum's Forest of Illusions exhibit.
 Don't leave Hartford without a visit to Bushnell Park, where Winterfest is in full swing with free skating, rentals, lessons, and more.
 Before you head home, enjoy dinner or lunch in one of many family-friendly restaurants in and around Hartford.

-There is so much to do and see in Philadelphia this time of year, it should be a must-visit destination for every Long Island family.
-From the season-long Electrical Spectacle Holiday Light Show to an outdoor holiday market that's reminiscent of a traditional German Christmas market, and holiday light shows, a visit to Philly will get the whole family feeling over-the-top festive.
-If you have the time, be sure to take in a live performance of Charles Dickens’ A Christmas Carol; go skating and more at the Blue Cross RiverRink Winterfest; and take a ride on the Morris Arboretum Holiday Garden Railway.
+There is so much to do and see in Philadelphia this time of year that it should be a must-visit destination for every Long Island family.
+From the season-long Electrical Spectacle Holiday Light Show to an outdoor holiday market that's reminiscent of a traditional German Christmas market and holiday light shows, a visit to Philly will get the whole family feeling over-the-top festive.
+If you have the time, be sure to take in a LumiNature at the Philadelphia Zoo.
+Then practice your moves as you go ice skating and more at the Blue Cross RiverRink Winterfest.
+Finish the day with a visit to the Morris Arboretum Holiday Garden Railway.